Picking the Perfect Pipette Dropper

 The cap is screwed onto the bottle.
-When choosing, it’s important to look at the thread of the cap, like DIN18 or 18/415.
+When choosing a cap, it’s important to look at the thread of the cap, like DIN18 or 18/415.
 These codes refer to the diameter and screw thread of the bottle, so that it fits perfectly.
 Caps come in different series and styles, each with its own functions.
 For example, tamper-evident means that they have a plastic ring at the bottom of the cap that breaks when it’s first opened.
-It’s like a quality control for the customer, an intact ring means that the bottle has never been opened.
+It’s like a quality control for the customer; an intact ring means that the bottle has never been opened.

 - Series II

 The tamper-evident Series II closures are made from a single mold, with 4-6 ridges on the side.